Skip to content

 Step-by-step: Nepal to Bahrain

 Bahrain deployment takes 30–45 days: DOFE pre-approval, GAMCA medical, LMRA permit verification, Nepal Embassy visa stamping and PDO.
-Bahrain requires a biometric registration on arrival.
+Bahrain requires biometric registration on arrival.
 Our team provides a complete document kit and airport handover briefing.

 1. 1